 A Chapter 7 and Chapter 13 are both excellent at stopping creditors from harassing you and stopping collection activity!
 If you are receiving harassing phone calls or letters, then both a Chapter 7 and Chapter 13 will stop the harassment, the phone calls, and the letters.
 If your creditor is calling your work or calling your family or friends, then it will also put an end to this.
 A Chapter 7 and a Chapter 13 will give you some peace of mind and help you sleep better at night!

-Only in a few very select very limited situations may student loans be wiped out through a Chapter 7 or Chapter 13.
+Only in a few very select extremely limited situations may student loans be wiped out through a Chapter 7 or Chapter 13.
 There are a strict set of rules that judges must follow in order to discharge student loans.
-In order to discharge a student loan our Montgomery bankruptcy attorneys must show that the loan would cause you undue hardship which is a very tough standard to meet.
+In order to discharge a student loan our Montgomery, Selma and Central Alabama bankruptcy attorneys must show that the loan would cause you undue hardship which is a very tough standard to meet.
 We must also show that you have a very small likelihood of ever being able to repay these loans in the future.
 (For more information please see the page on student loans on our website.)
-Also most tax debts cannot be eliminated through a Chapter 7 or Chapter 13.
+Also, most tax debts cannot be eliminated through a Chapter 7 or Chapter 13.
 There are limited circumstances in which taxes may be eliminated and we suggest that you look at the page on our website regarding taxes.

-Our Montgomery bankruptcy lawyers are always ready to answer any questions about what you can and can’t do in a Chapter 7 or Chapter 13.
-All consultations are always free, and we can usually see you within 24 hours!
+Our Montgomery, Selma and Central Alabama bankruptcy lawyers are always ready to answer any questions about what you can and can’t do in a Chapter 7 or Chapter 13.
+All consultations are always free, and we can usually meet with you within 24 hours!
+Our phone lines are answered 24 hours a day!
 We have offices located in Montgomery, Selma, Greenville, and Troy.
-You may reach us at 334-LAWYERS (529-9377) or us the “text us” link or Contact Form on our website.
+You may reach us by calling or texting 334-LAWYERS (529-9377) or us the Contact Form on our website.
+You may also email us at firstname.lastname@example.org.
 Remember that doing nothing, changes nothing so act today!